libdebug/libdebug/docs/source/catch_signals.rst

 libdebug supports catching of signals.
 You can, in fact, execute a callback or pause the script when a specific signal directed at the debugged process is intercepted by the tracer.

+Just like with breakpoints and syscall handlers, the callback function is **asynchronous**, meaning that the execution will resume automatically after the callback is executed.

 The following is the signature of the callback function:

 .. code-block:: python